 Here's The Average Wedding DJ Cost Versus the Average Wedding Band Cost

 But how much does a wedding DJ cost?
 And how much does a live band at a wedding cost?
 The answer isn't simple.
 Price depends on so many different factors, so it's best to consult any wedding vendors you're interested in personally to get their cost estimate.
-In the meantime, we surveyed over 27,000 couples to find out the average amount people dropped on their wedding reception music last year.
+In the meantime, we surveyed over 15,000 couples as part of The Knot Real Weddings Study to find out the average price people dropped on their wedding reception music last year.

-According to our data, that's exactly how much couples spent in 2018, 2017 and 2016 as well.
-Of course, the price you end up paying will depend on how long you book the DJ for (especially if you have an extended after-party), the number of DJs, and amount of equipment required.
+According to our data, this is a slight increase from past years—in 2019, the national average cost of a wedding DJ was $1,200.
+Of course, the wedding DJ price you end up paying will depend on how long you book the DJ for (will the DJ play music during the wedding ceremony and cocktail hour?), the number of DJs, and amount of equipment required.
 Wedding DJs typically cost less than a live band, as they're only one or two people.
-Still, every DJ is different and has different pricing—so it's best to check with them specifically.
+Where you're getting married also has an impact on a DJ's price range.
+Mid-Atlantic couples spent the most on a DJ (about $2,000), while Southwestern couples spent the least (a little over $1,000).
+Still, every DJ (and DJ company) is different and has different pricing—so it's best to check with them specifically.

-However, most couples deem it a worthy expense, as 71 percent reported hiring a professional wedding DJ last year.
+However, most couples deem it a worthy expense, as 67 percent reported hiring a professional wedding DJ last year.
 The popularity of the vendor is likely attributed to the range of music they offer during your reception.
-With a wedding DJ, you can rock out to your favorite '90s throwback, your current pop obsession, and your extra-special slow dance song.
-Wedding DJs can also act as an emcee for the event, which can help to keep the energy up throughout the night (read: more people out on the dancefloor).
+With a great DJ, you can rock out to your favorite '90s throwback, your current pop obsession, and your extra-special first dance song.
+Wedding DJs can also act as an emcee for the event, which can help to keep the energy up throughout the night (read: more people out on the dance floor).
+And some DJs can provide additional services, such as photo booths and uplighting.

 A major pro of a wedding band is that you and your guests will get to enjoy live music all night long.
 While you may be limited artist-wise, live bands are extremely well-versed in different genres.
 They can create a set of upbeat dance songs and romantic slow songs so that you have the reception of your dreams.
 Plus, most wedding bands are willing to learn any special requests (like that song you and you S.O. were listening when you had your first kiss).
 Not only will they provide an unforgettable set, these talented musicians will also help keep the energy of the room up.